Njorogetracy/foodies-corner/README.md

 ### Logo and Navigation Bar
 - It is featured on all five pages
 - The logo when clicked brings user back to the homepage
-- It makesnavigation through the website easy
+- It makes navigation through the website easy
 - When the user hovers over any of the navigation menu items, they are highlighted

 ![Logo and Navbar](documentation/readme-images/navbar.png)